 The Nevada County Coalition of Firewise Communities, formed September 2017, is an all-volunteer organization (no staff, no dues, no budget) which works with, but is not related to, the Fire Safe Council of Nevada County.
 We exist to support the representatives and residents of about 100 Firewise Communities (FWCs) in Nevada County -- that number includes more than 70 NFPA-certified FWCs and the rest "in the pipeline" for certification.
 Individual FWCs, as part of a well-respected national movement, are certified through, and supported by, the Fire Safe Council.

-The Coalition was created to bring FWC representatives together every month to share ideas and information with each other and to amplify the county-wide effort to educate residents on wildfire preparedness.
+The Coalition was created to bring FWC representatives together to share ideas and information with each other and to amplify the county-wide effort to educate residents on wildfire preparedness.
 We work hard in our neighborhoods to promote safe practices in a dangerous wildfire environment.
 The Coalition may also sometimes act as a "voice of the people" in advocating for better fire-safe practices and policies.
+We met monthly through 2022.

 In addition to holding educational meetings and maintaining this website of resources, the Coalition also creates easy-to-understand documentation to address frequently asked questions.
 These documents, which can be found with other materials on our Education Resources page, include Roadside Clearing Regulations for both County and City residents; What Do You Do When Your 100 feet of Defensible Space Goes Onto a Neighbor's Property?; and How to Stay Informed During Wildfire Season.